DriverMap Adaptive Immune Receptor (AIR) TCR-BCR Profiling Service

 While the profiling assay can be limited to return data on only the TCR or BCR repertoires, we recommend doing both.
 Comprehensive analysis of both the TCR and BCR repertoire is a promising strategy for unbiased discovery of predictive and prognostic biomarkers considering that both arms of the adaptive immune system work synergistically for many disease or adaptive immunity stimulus conditions.

 Do you have immune samples you would like to profile?
-Provide us with some information on your samples and your study goals, and we will get back to you about early access to our DriverMap Adaptive Immune Receptor Profiling service can help your reach your experimental goals.
+Provide us with some information on your samples and your study goals, and we will get back to you with information on how our DriverMap Adaptive Immune Receptor Profiling service can help your reach your experimental goals.